tnichols217/notes/college/Extra Questions.md

 ## 🟨

 > [!para]
 > I have been volunteering and teaching in a rohingyan school for the past year.
-Once a week I would travel off the island onto the mainland and visit a
+Once a week I would travel off the island onto the mainland and visit a few schools, where I would teach English, Math, Science, and some basic crafts like macrame and sewing.
+Although it may seem like I am impacting such a small amount of people by only targeting three schools/centers on the mainland

 2. Optional: We would like to better understand how your experiences would help us to shape and grow our diverse community.
 Please respond in 250 words or less.